 The Airport Manager or designee is responsible for overall response policies, and adequate manning to assure an initial response to the midpoint of the farthest Air Carrier runway within the requirements outlined in 14 CFR Part 139.
 The Airport Manager or designee is also responsible for coordination of ARFF services, training, training records, maintenance, designating ARFF presence in the ICP and EOC if required and availability/operability of ARFF equipment.
-Command and interaction with other agencies will follow the ICS (Section 5.0) and is also reviewed annually at the airport tabletop or full-scale disaster exercise.
+Command and interaction with other agencies will follow the ICS (Section 5.0) and is also reviewed annually at the airport annual review and/or tabletop exercise or full scale disaster exercise.